Webpage created: March 16, 2016.

 A Children's Home was officially opened at number 12 Collingwood Villas, Stoke, on Wednesday November 21st 1917.
 Lady Drury, the secretary of the Royal Naval Friendly Union of Sailors' Wives performed the opening ceremony.
 The Children's Home took the young children of sailors and soldiers men while their wives were laid up in the Maternity Home.
 They also took motherless children up to the age of seven years.

-Miss E Giles was Matron in the 1920s and Miss L A Jolliffe in the 1930s.
+A Miss L A Jolliffe was Matron during the 1930s.
 In 1937 a new private ward of nine beds was opened.

 apparently closed on Friday September 27th 1985, when the last 21 patients